HelenHelene/eportfolio/module/OOP_Assignment1.md

 <br>

 #### Introduction
-This report presents a design proposal for the development of software that supports the operation of a driverless car and demonstrated using Unified Modeling Language (UML).
+This report presents a design proposal for developing software that facilitates the operation of a driverless car, with a focus on essential functionalities such as lane detection, obstacle detection, and emergency braking.
+The objective of this proposal is to enhance the safety and reliability of driverless cars by incorporating these crucial operations and features.
+The design proposal employs Unified Modeling Language (UML) to illustrate the system design.

 #### Background Research
-Prior to commencing the design process, extensive background research was conducted on terms such as autonomous vehicles, driverless cars, robotic cars, self-driving cars, lane decision/lane-keep assist (LKA), emergency brake/automatic emergency braking (AEB), and obstacle/object detection.
+Prior to commencing the design process, extensive background research was conducted on terms such as autonomous vehicles, driverless cars, robotic cars, self-driving cars, lane detection/lane-keep assist (LKA), emergency brake/automatic emergency braking (AEB), and obstacle/object detection.
 The purpose of this research was to identify key concepts and common features that contribute to the operation of driverless cars, with a particular emphasis on safety-related capabilities.

 #### Definition of a Driverless Car
 According to Reddy (2019), a driverless car, also known as a self-driving car, robot car, or autonomous car, is a vehicle that possesses the ability to perceive its surroundings and operate with minimal or no intervention from a human driver.